Bartavius/Bartavius/README.md

-## Hi, I'm Bart 👋
+# Hi, I'm Bart 👋

-I'm a software engineer studying at Northeastern University with B.S. in Computer Science with a concentration in Software.
+I'm a software engineer studying at Northeastern University with _B.S. in Computer Science with a concentration in Software_.
 I greatly enjoy building websites as a Full-Stack Developer and, currently, I'm exploring the world of full-stack and expanding my skills in web development.

 Reach out to me!
 Especially if you know any techniques to making omurice or your controversial, favorite water brand.

-## Contact Me
+## 📬 Contact Me
 - <a href="https://www.linkedin.com/in/jlojanarungsiri">
   <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/c/ca/LinkedIn_logo_initials.png/640px-LinkedIn_logo_initials.png" alt="LinkedIn" width="20" height="20"/> LinkedIn</a>